What is a cavity?

 Leaving plaque on your teeth leads to tartar buildup which brushing and flossing alone cannot remove.

 Letting plaque get out of control can lead to many oral problems ranging from bad breath and cavities to gum recession, periodontal disease and tooth loss.
 Even teeth with fillings are not immune to plaque.
-Plaque can damage fillings and other dental work which can lead to future problems.
+Plaque can damage fillings and other dental work which can lead to future problems such as your teeth needing to be removed, which could lead to looking for Dentures in Denver or at your local clinic.
+However, don’t panic as there are plenty of other options you could consider if you teeth do get damaged by Plaque.

 Why do I need a filling?